Protecting the Public Water Supply is Everyone's Responsibility

 - Backsiphonage - This occurs when backflow is caused by negative or reduced pressure in the supply piping.

 A backflow prevention assembly is a mechanical device used to prevent backflow.
 The check valves are designed to close if the water flow is reversed to prevent backflow.
 The assemblies have test ports for periodic testing.
 The type of assembly required depends on the type of potential hazard found after an inspection by the Public Works Backflow Inspector.

 All backflow prevention assemblies require a plumbing permit from the City of Frisco Public Works Department before installation.
 A licensed plumber, registered with the City of Frisco, may install the required backflow assemblies.
 The backflow assembly on an irrigation system may be installed by a licensed irrigator who is registered with the City of Frisco.

-Approved backflow prevention assemblies must be installed to comply with City of Frisco Ordinance No. 18-05-024 as well as state and federal environmental laws.
+Approved backflow prevention assemblies must be installed to comply with City of Frisco Ordinance Number 18-05-024 (PDF) as well as state and federal environmental laws.
 Certain backflow prevention assemblies with test ports must be tested upon installation and thereafter annually by a licensed backflow tester.
 A fee, as stated in the fee schedule, per assembly, will be charged by the City of Frisco for annual inspections.
 This fee is in addition to any testing charges by the backflow tester.